Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Abstract

 \section{Abstract}

-This paper is concerned with the 2-dim capillary gravity water waves of finite depth $x_2 \in (-h, 0)$ linearized at a uniformly monotonic shear flow $U(x_2)$.
-We focus on the eigenvalue distribution and linear inviscid damping.
-Unlike the linearized Euler equation in a fixed channel at a shear flow where eigenvalues exist only in low wave numbers $k$ of the horizontal variable $x_1$, we first prove that the linearized capillary gravity wave has two branches of eigenvalues $-ik c^\pm (k)$, where the wave speeds $\R \ni c^\pm (k) = O(\sqrt{|k|})$ for $|k|\gg1$ have the same asymptotics as the those of the linear irrotational capillary gravity waves.
-Under the additional assumption of $U''\ne 0$, we obtain the complete continuation of these two branches, which are all the eigenvalues of the linearized capillary gravity waves in this (and some other) case(s).
+We consider the 2D capillary gravity waves of finite depth $x_2 \in (-h, 0)$ linearized at a monotonic shear flow $U(x_2)$.
+The focuses are the eigenvalue distribution and linear inviscid damping.
+Unlike the Euler equation in a fixed channel where eigenvalues exist only in low wave numbers $k$ of the horizontal variable $x_1$, we first prove that the linearized capillary gravity wave has two branches of eigenvalues $-ik c^\pm (k)$, where the wave speeds $\R \ni c^\pm (k) = O(\sqrt{|k|})$ for $|k|\gg1$ are asymptotic to those of the linear irrotational capillary gravity waves.
+Under the additional assumption $U''\ne 0$, we obtain the complete continuation of these two branches, which are all the eigenvalues in this (and some other) case(s).
 In particular, $-ik c^-(k)$ could bifurcate into unstable eigenvalues at $c^-(k)=U(-h)$.
-In general the bifurcation of unstable eigenvalues from inflection values of $U$ is also obtained.
-Assuming there are no singular modes, i.e. no embedded eigenvalues for any horizontal wave number $k$, linear solutions $(v(t, x), \eta(t, x_1))$ are considered in both periodic-in-$x_1$ and $x_1\in\R$ cases, where $v$ is the velocity and $\eta$ the surface profile.
+The bifurcation of unstable eigenvalues from inflection values of $U$ is also obtained.
+Assuming there are no embedded eigenvalues for any wave number $k$, the linearized velocity and surface profile $(v(t, x), \eta(t, x_1))$ are considered in both periodic-in-$x_1$ and $x_1\in\R$ cases.
 Each solution can be split into $(v^p, \eta^p)$ and $(v^c, \eta^c)$ whose $k$-th Fourier modes in $x_1$ correspond to the eigenvalues and the continuous spectra of the wave number $k$, respectively.
-The component $(v^p, \eta^p)$ is governed by a (possibly unstable) dispersion relation given by the eigenvalues, which are simply $k \to -i k c^\pm (k)$ in the case of $x_1 \in \R$ and is conjugate to the linear irrotational capillary gravity waves under certain conditions.
+The component $(v^p, \eta^p)$ is governed by the dispersion relation $\omega(k) = - k c^\pm (k)$ in the case of $x_1 \in \R$.
 The other component $(v^c, \eta^c)$ satisfies the linear inviscid damping as fast as $|v_1^c|_{L_x^2}, |\eta^c|_{L_x^2} = O(\frac 1{|t|})$ and $|v_2^c|_{L_x^2}=O(\frac 1{t^2})$ as $|t| \to \infty$.
-Furthermore, additional decay of $tv_1^c, t^2 v_2^c$ in $L_x^2 L_t^q$, $q\in (2, \infty]$, is obtained after leading asymptotic terms are singled out, which are in the forms of $t$-dependent translations in $x_1$ of certain functions of $x$.
-The proof is based on detailed analysis of the Rayleigh equation.
+Furthermore, additional $L_x^2 L_t^q$, $q\in (2, \infty]$, decay of $tv_1^c$ and $t^2 v_2^c$ is obtained after leading asymptotic terms are singled out, which are in various forms of $t$-dependent translations in $x_1$ of certain functions of $x$.